stemmler/numbers/README.md

 There are a few areas that I would focus on, when launching a real-world application.

 #### Data Storage:
 I used an in-memory dictionary storage for the user information, with only the necessary fields (email, encrypted password, api_token, and number).
 Since this is in memory, I decided to keep a maximum number of users at 1000, to protect against any memory issues (though this number can be larger).
-I would prefer to use a real database to help scale to a large number of users, as well as to be able to enforce validation/types of fields, etc. In that case I would include additionaly user fields such as user id, name, username, phone number, address, creation time, updated time, last login time, etc.
+I would prefer to use a real database to help scale to a large number of users, as well as to be able to enforce validation/types of fields, etc. In that case I would include additional user fields such as user id, name, username, phone number, address, creation time, updated time, last login time, etc., store the API tokens in a separate table (which would have expiration and revoke abilities).

 #### Testing
 I would not feel comfortable shipping this application without any tests.
 I would spend time writing unit tests for the various validation functions, API token encoding/decoding, password encryptions, etc. I would also write integration tests to ensure the proper behaviour of fetching, incrementing and setting the integer, and all the failure cases around the registration and login scenarios.
 I would also test that each user is able to independently take action on their number, without affecting any other user's number.
+Overall, I would write a lot of tests.

+For this assignment, I did a lot of manual testing, to ensure the proper error codes are returned, and all the behaviour is correct.

 #### Code Structure
 I would love to refactor the code into modules and classes.
 I kept it all in one file for now, so that it can be easily read for this this assignment.

 #### API Best Practices
 I would incorporate other API best practices, such as rate limiting the endpoints.
-Especially for the registration and login flows, to prevent any spam/abusive behaviour.
+This is especially for the registration and login flows, to prevent any spam/abusive behaviour.

 ### Stretch goals attempted
 I did not attempt any of the stretch goals.
 Instead I decided to focus on the main implementation, validation, failure cases, and keeping the code clean with documentation (both embedded in the code and this README).
 I also spent time manually testing the various scenarios to ensure the right error codes were returned in each scenario, and expected behaviour occurred.

 ### Instructions to run assignment locally
 First, ensure that you have Ruby and Bundle installed locally.
 _Note: I used Ruby version 2.3.7 and Bundle version 2.1.4_